Can apply to: Scholarly outputs such as journal articles, reviews, and preprints.

 Data sources: Citations are mined from the references sections of articles published in a manually curated list of journals, or in the case of Google Scholar, from any domain identified as being scholarly in nature.

-Inappropriate use cases: Citation counts should never be interpreted as a direct measure of quality.
-Raw citation counts should not be used as a measure of positive reputation for individual researchers.
+Inappropriate use cases: Citation counts should never be interpreted as a direct measure of research quality and should not be used as a measure of positive reputation for individual researchers.
+Citation counts should not be used to compare papers of different age (i.e. publication year), type (i.e. articles, reviews, etc.) or subject areas.
+A metric more suited for this type of comparison is the Field Normalized Citation Impact.

 Transparency: Citations are only as transparent as the availability of the citing article or book allows them to be.
 One may not always be able to read citations in context, given the prevalence of subscription journals to which reviewers are not guaranteed access.
 Most databases that report citations report the full list of citing articles, at the very least, linking through to full-text articles where possible (even if only for subscribing institutions).

 Timeframe: In theory, it is possible to track citations to journal articles as far back as the advent of the scientific journal.
-But in practice, most databases only track citations for articles published in the mid-1800’s and later.
+While some coverage exists prior to 1900, coverage for Scopus and Web of Science is strongest for 1900 – present.